traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

     - HdrRESERVED
     - HdrTelemetryType

-### Callsign chars 1 and 3
+### Callsign Characters 1 and 3

+!!! note "Callsign characters 1 and 3 are not used for data encoding"
+    Extended Telemetry is encoded into the [Type 1 Message Format](../README.md#type-1-message-format), except for the Callsign characters 1 and 3.

-!!! note "See [Channels](../channels/README.md) for details on the encoding of the Type 1 Callsign characters 1 and 3."
+    See [Channels](../channels/README.md) for details on use of characters 1 and 3.

 ## Time Slot Behavior